Quantum-Accelerators/quacc/docs/src/user/covalent.md

 Additionally, you should read the Covalent [First Experiment](https://covalent.readthedocs.io/en/latest/getting_started/first_experiment/index.html) guide to get a sense of how Covalent works.
 Namely, you should understand the [Covalent Basics](https://covalent.readthedocs.io/en/latest/concepts/basics.html) of the `Electron` and `Lattice` objects, which describe individual compute tasks and workflows, respectively.

 In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
 If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.
 If `Electron` objects are wrapped by a `Lattice`, they will only be executed once the job is dispatched.
-Conversely, if you did not include the `@ct.lattice` decorator, all the `Electron` objects would behave as normal Python functions.
+Conversely, if you do not include the `@ct.lattice` decorator, all the `Electron` objects would behave as normal Python functions.

 ## Running a Simple Serial Workflow

-Here, we will try running a simple workflow where we relax a bulk Cu structure using EMT and take the output of that calculation as the input to a follow-up static calculation with EMT.
-This example is shown below.
+We will first try running a simple workflow where we relax a bulk Cu structure using EMT and take the output of that calculation as the input to a follow-up static calculation with EMT.

 ```python
 import covalent as ct